 Daniel Tassé has served as a member of our Board since February 2014.
 Prior to the acquisition of Ikaria by Mallinckrodt in April 2015, Mr. Tassé was President and Chief Executive Officer and Chairman of the Board of Ikaria and served as our Interim Chief Executive Officer and President from February 2014 to June 2014.
+Currently, Mr. Tasse is CEO and Chairman of Alcresta Therapeutics.
 Previously, Mr. Tassé was the General Manager of the Pharmaceuticals and Technologies Business Unit of Baxter International, Inc., a global diversified healthcare company and Vice President and Regional Director for Australasia at GlaxoSmithKline.
-Mr. Tassé currently serves as a Director of Indivior PLC, a London Stock Exchange publicly traded company, and serves on its Audit and Compensation committees.
-Mr. Tassé is a member of the Healthcare Leadership Council.
-He also is a member of the Health Section Governing Board of the Biotechnology Industry Organization, where he participates on the bioethics, regulatory environment and reimbursement committees.
-Additionally, Mr. Tassé is a member of the Board of Directors of the Pharmaceutical Research and Manufacturers Association of America, where he participates on the FDA and biomedical research committee.
-Mr. Tassé received a B.S. in biochemistry from the University of Montreal.
-We believe Mr. Tassé is qualified to serve on our Board because of his former service as our Chief Executive Officer and President, his extensive track record of business building in the healthcare industry, his strong background within critical care, his global management experience and his detailed knowledge of the pharmaceutical industry, our company, employees, client base and competitors.
+Mr. Tassé currently serves as a Director of Indivior PLC, a London Stock Exchange publicly traded company, and serves on its Audit Committee and Science & Policy Committee.
+Mr. Tasse also serves as a Director of Regenxbio, a Nasdaq listed company, and serves on its Compensation Committee.
+Mr. Tasse is also a Director of BioQ Pharma, a private company.
+For many years, until June 2015, Mr. Tassé was a member of the Healthcare Leadership Council, a member of the Health Section Governing Board of the Biotechnology Industry Organization and a member of the Board of Directors of the Pharmaceutical Research and Manufacturers Association of America.
+Mr. Tassé received a B.Sc. in biochemistry from the University of Montreal.
+We believe Mr. Tassé is qualified to serve on our Board because of his former service as our Chief Executive Officer and President, his extensive track record of business building in the healthcare industry, his experience in providing governance to public companies, his global management experience and his detailed knowledge of the pharmaceutical and device industries, our company, employees, client base and competitors.